dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 Good work thrives on feedback—but pride drowns it out.

+Take Tamil superstar Rajinikanth—his films entertain kids, adults, and seniors alike because he listens and adapts.
+Pride would’ve limited his reach.

+Ask:
+- How many blog drafts did I scrap to improve?
+- Which new audience did my last post target?
+- How many people did I help this week?

 Lower pride.
-Amp up the work!
+Amp up the work !

-Success brings its own challenges, often amplified by ego.

 ---

 #### Dangers of Success

 At a mountain’s peak, air thins due to environment.
-At success’s peak, reality thins—stop listening, learning, forgetting basics—due to ego.
+At success’s peak, reality thins.
+Ego makes us stop listening, learning, or grasping the basics.

-Handling success (like failure) requires effort.
+> Handling success (like failure) requires effort.

-*Can you handle success?
-Or will it ruin you?*
+**Can you handle success?
+Or will it ruin you?**

-Unhandled success:

-- Celebrity scandals with drugs, prostitutes.
+What happens when you don’t?
+- Celebrities spiral into scandals.
-- Sports stars’ lost fortunes.
+- Sports stars squander fortunes.
-- Fallen dictators, kings.

-Handled success:
+- Historical figures like dictators fall.

+What does handling success look like?
-- Mahendra Singh Dhoni—avoids headlines for wrong reasons; joined Indian Para commandos as Lt.
-Colonel.
+- **MS Dhoni**: Stays grounded, joins the Indian Para Commando unit as a Lt.
+Colonel, avoids tabloid drama.
-- Roger Federer—fame without scandals or multiple marriages.
+- **Roger Federer**: Fame without scandals, always humble.
-- Genghis Khan—military genius, lifelong student.
+- **Genghis Khan**: A conqueror who remained a lifelong student.

-As knowledge grows, ignorance’s shore expands.
-Humility grasps you know less amid more.
+As knowledge grows, ignorance expands.
+Humility keeps us grounded.

-At the top—*work*.
-It sustains you.

 To sustain success, prioritize what truly matters.